 - Doug Elkins, artistic director of Doug Elkins Choreography, Etc.

-Boston Conservatory's Dance Division has established partnerships with three renowned institutions: Central Academy of Drama, Royal Academy of Dance, and Walnut Hill School for the Arts.
+Boston Conservatory's Dance Division has established partnerships with renowned institutions including Central Academy of Drama, Royal Academy of Dance, Walnut Hill School for the Arts, and Holland College.
 Learn more about these unique programs.

 Alumni of the Conservatory's contemporary dance performance program are actively shaping the field of dance.
 They are choreographing and directing their own companies, performing with leading national and international dance companies, are master teachers, and advocates and administrators for the art form.
 Notable alumni include: